Trakehner spring licensing 2026: Nicole Uphoff with training tips, Stephan Dubsky with jumping fun at its best

 At the Trakehner spring licensing, interested breeders were able to see more than stallions that were “only” on the track at a brisk trot and canter.
 The event in Münster-Handorf, the stallion show aka “spring meeting”, was supplemented by the opportunity to inspect the stallions of the evening show on “hard ground” beforehand.
 This is important information, as it allows anyone interested in breeding to get an idea of the position and feet of the potential sire of the foal hoped for in 2027.
 And how he “loafs” once he is off the perfectly springy sand parquet.

-Innovation is maintained
+Innovation

-The organizers concluded that the idea should be continued.
-Before there were a good 30 stallions on show in the evening, commented on by breeding manager Neel-Heinrich Schoof, auctioneer Hendrik Schulze Rückkamp and presenter Erhard Schulte, the stallions were licensed.
+The organizers’ initial conclusion is that the idea should possibly be continued.
+In the evening, a good 30 stallions were presented with commentary by breeding manager Neel-Heinrich Schoof, auctioneer Hendrik Schulze Rückkamp and presenter Erhard Schulte.
+The licensing took place the following day.
 Of the eight young stallions presented, one received the hoped-for “thumbs up”: the four-year-old Nachttempel by Tempelhof-Interconti, breeder Dr. Elke Söchtig, Wolfhagen.
-The wiry bay had already passed a short test in Verden with a score of 7.42 and has already had his first competition starts.
+The wiry bay had already completed a short test in Verden with a score of 7.42 and has already had his first competition starts.

 Show and show at the Trakehner Spring Licensing 2026